Showing top 0 results 0 results found

 No uncertain head nodding.
 No “more or less.”
 Either you know exactly what makes outstanding customer service possible, or you have a rough or unproven idea and you deliver mediocre customer service, settling for being just polite and friendly.

 Amazon’s customer service is hardly visible to most customers because they know what those customers want and deliver that experience up front.

 Disney is all about courtesy and politeness.
 It puts special effort into smiling, laughing, and singing because that creates the magical experience expected by their “guests.”

 Aldi’s staff don’t care about niceties at checkout.
-They stock unattractive, yet practically packaged, goods because they know their customers want to get good stuff, fast and for less.
+They stock unattractive, yet practically packaged, goods because they know their customers want to get the good stuff, fast and for less.
 They’ll sacrifice the smiles if it means the quality of the products stays high.

 All these brands deliver different yet outstanding customer service.
 They can do this because they’ve researched what their customers care about the most.

 Does each team know who your customers are?

 Does everyone have the same understanding of the different target groups you communicate with?